 If you try to pick Granite off of a sample, you’re going to find the top that shows up at your house probably isn’t going to look like the sample that you looked at.
 Now Granite does require a sealer, as I’m sure you’ve heard.

 Granite is priced in levels.
 So it starts at level 1, 2, 3 goes up from there.
 Some Granite warehouses are going to have it as A, B, C. It is the same concept either way, but A or 1 being the lowest cost Granite, and they get more expensive as you go up the line.
-Now, quality of Granite doesn’t vary based on the price. so when you pay more for a Granite, it’s not a higher quality more durable Granite.
+Now, quality of Granite doesn’t vary based on the price so when you pay more for a Granite, it’s not a higher quality more durable Granite.

 Because of this, Quartz is very dense and non-porous.
 So you don’t have to worry about sealing it like you do with Granite.
-The other advantage to it being man-made is that it’s very uniform.
+The other advantage of it being man-made is that it’s very uniform.
 So you’re able to make your selection off of a little sample.
 That uniformity also lends itself better to tight seams that are less noticeable.

 From a cost perspective, the entry level for Quartz is just a little higher than Granite.
 So the lowest level Quartz is maybe a notch above the lowest level Granite.
 However, the cost of the two materials is so close together that most people make their choice based purely on aesthetic.